vibewell25/vibewell/docs/docs/components/type-guards.md

-# Type Guards in Vibewell
+# Type Guards in VibeWell

-This documentation explains the type guard system implemented in the Vibewell codebase to handle TypeScript errors related to type mismatches, particularly for `undefined` or `null` values.
+This documentation explains the type guard system implemented in the VibeWell codebase to handle TypeScript errors related to type mismatches, particularly for `undefined` or `null` values.

 ## Overview